2023 Moose River Atlassing Trip Log

 Day 8 (June 16): Final paddle to Moosonee

 After a cold night, we awoke to sunshine, and for the first time in days, NO WIND!
 We broke camp early this morning and were on the river by 8:40, our earliest start of the trip.
 We had a long but lovely paddle in mostly deep water all the way to Moosonee.
-A highlight was seeing the 3rd Bank Swallow colony of the trip, a large one, with at least 200 nest cavities.
+A highlight was seeing the third Bank Swallow colony of the trip, a large one, with at least 200 nest cavities.

 En route to Moosonee, we passed by the west end of the island of Moose Factory.
 There was quite a lot of boat traffic here, mainly water taxis.
 Be aware and stay out of the main channel when possible.